-- David A. Patterson and John L. Hennessy, Computer Organization and Design ARM Edition: The Hardware/Software Interface, Morgan Kaufmann, March 2016 (Required, Main Textbook; Book Website) - Quick-EMUlator (QEMU): Overview, Homepage - ARM and Thumb-2 Instruction Set Quick Reference Card - ARM Instruction Summary - ARM Register Names - ARM Memory Map (See Section 4.1, 32-bit memory map)
+- Quick-EMUlator (QEMU): Overview, Homepage

+- ARM and Thumb-2 Instruction Set Quick Reference Card

+- ARM Instruction Summary

+- ARM Register Names

+- ARM Memory Map (See Section 4.1, 32-bit memory map)

-Optional Textbooks and Additional References:
+Optional Textbooks and Additional References

-- Pete Cockerell, ARM Assembly Language Programming(Online)
+- Pete Cockerell, ARM Assembly Language Programming (Online)

 - Introduction to ARM Assembly Web Course

 - Stack Overflow: ARM Assembly Suggestions

 - ARM Floating Point Register Names

 - ARM Directives

 - ARM Condition Codes

 - ARM Detecting Overflow of Arithmetic Operations (Addition)

 - ARM Detecting Overflow of Arithmetic Operations (Multiply)

 - ARM Conditional Execution

 - ARM versatilepb Manual

 - ARM PrimeCell UART (PL011) Manual

 - ARM Floating Point Instructions

 - GNU ARM Assembler (as) Manual

 - ARM gcc

 - Andrew S. Tanenbaum, Structured Computer Organization, 6th Edition.
 Prentice-Hall, Inc., 2012.

 (Optional; focuses primarily on x86)

-- Kip Irvine, Assembly Language for Intel-Based Computers, 6th Edition, Prentice-Hall, Inc., 2011. - (Optional; focuses on x86) - Paul A. Carter, PC Assembly Language, July 2006.
-(Optional; focuses on x86; Free PDF Available) - Any student can optionally subscribe (for a fee) to the zyBook website to practice hands on programming in Assembler.
-Follow the instruction blew to subscribe: - Sign up at zyBooks.com - Enter zyBook code UTArlingtonCSE2312KashefiFall2016 - Click Subscribe
+- Kip Irvine, Assembly Language for Intel-Based Computers, 6th Edition, Prentice-Hall, Inc., 2011.

+- (Optional; focuses on x86)

+- Paul A. Carter, PC Assembly Language, July 2006.
+(Optional; focuses on x86; Free PDF Available)
-Descriptions of major assignments and examinations:

-Coursework for roughly the first half of the course will include homework assignments and a midterm exam covering roughly chapters 1, 2, and 3 of the Patterson and Hennessy textbook.
+Descriptions of major assignments and examinations: Coursework for roughly the first half of the course will include homework assignments and a midterm exam covering roughly chapters 1, 2, and 3 of the Patterson and Hennessy textbook.
 The second half of the course will include fewer homework assignments, but several programming assignments in assembly language, and a final exam cover roughly chapters 4 and 5 of the Patterson and Hennessy textbook.
 In class or online quizzes and discussions will make up a portion of the grade.
 Approximate due dates of assignments are shown in the course schedule.

-Attendance:

-At The University of Texas at Arlington, taking attendance is not required.
-Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, students are strongly encouraged to attend lectures (particularly due to some graded in class quizzes), come to office hours, and make use of all available educational resources.
-However, while, UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
+Attendance: At the University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
+Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+As the instructor of this section.
+However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
 UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
-Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
+Specifically, when assigning a student, a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
 This date is reported to the Department of Education for federal financial aid recipients.

-Other Requirements:

-Exams will be closed book, but students will be allowed to bring a two-sided sheet of letter-size paper.
+Other Requirements: Exams will be closed book, but students will be allowed to bring a two-sided sheet of letter-size paper.
 Students are expected to check the course website for updates to the course schedule throughout the semester.

-Grading:

-Grade percentages will be calculated based on the following weights:
+Grading: Grade percentages will be calculated based on the following weights:

-• Homework 25%
+• Homework 15%

-٠ Programming Assignments 25%
+• Programming Assignments 30%

-• Quizzes and Participation 10%
+• Quizzes and Participation 15%

 • Midterm Exam: 20%

-٠ Final Exam: 20%
+• Final Exam: 20%

+======== ======

 Total 100 %